 Leaf propagation in Java Fern happens naturally and if you want to achieve thick dense vegetation you can leave the plant to its natural course of reproduction.

 Java fern is a tropical, freshwater plant but, interestingly, it can tolerate (slightly) salty or brackish water.
-The plant usually thrives best in temperatures ranging from 21 to 24 °C which equals 70 to 75.2° F. However, Java Fern will still survive in temperatures as high as 29.5 °C (85 °F) or as low as 14 °C which is roughly 57 °F.
+The plant usually thrives best in temperatures ranging from 70 to 75°F (21 – 24°C).
+However, Java Fern will also survive in temperatures as high as 85°F (29.5°C) or as low as 14°C which is roughly 57°F.

 That’s just how hardy the Java Fern plants are because their natural habitat has forced them to become highly adaptive.